mirukana/libmpv-qtquick-plugin/README.md

    2. You are using **software decoding** instead of hardware decoding.

       libmpv will not enable **hardware decoding** by default.
 You will have to enable it manually if you need it.
 Please refer to the previous topic to learn about how to enable it.
-   3. You need a more powerful GPU, maybe even a better CPU. libmpv is never designed to run on crappy computers.
+   3. You need a more powerful GPU, maybe even a better CPU. libmpv is never designed to run on too crappy computers.

 - How to set the log level of libmpv?